Procionn/wmml-reader/README.md

 d - (delete) Deletes the selected file and terminates the program.

 c - (create) Allows you to create your own file and write data to it.

+To build a program for a UNIX system, it is enough to install the g++ compiler

+sudo dnf install g++
+or
+sudo apt install g++

+then run the project build.

+g++ main.cpp wmml.h wmml.cpp -o wmml